 Once work is completed, the ground floor of the Grade II listed building, based on Bridgford Park, West Bridgford, will once again be home to Nottinghamshire County Council’s wedding and registration service.

 Other improvements will include creating an ‘aparthotel’, housing seven high quality serviced apartments (including one accessible ground floor unit), for short term stays.
 The apartments will be run and managed by Derbyshire-based management company, Birchover Residences Limited.
-The building will receive a major overhaul, including two extensions, which will accommodate a new reception for the apartments and a stair and lift provision to all access to the upper levels The interior design will be delivered with a ‘light touch’, maintaining the existing historic features (such as ceilings, architraves and fireplaces) and adding new elements in a sympathetic manner.
+The building will receive a major overhaul, including two extensions, which will accommodate a new reception for the apartments and a stair and lift provision to allow access to the upper levels.
+The interior design will be delivered with a ‘light touch’, maintaining the existing historic features (such as ceilings, architraves and fireplaces) and adding new elements in a sympathetic manner.
 Externally the building will be sympathetically restored, with close attention being paid to maintaining the original look and feel of the structure.

 Bridgford Hall, built in the late 18th century was once owned by the Musters and Chaworth families, both remembered in local street names thanks to their prominence across Nottinghamshire, in particular the West Bridgford area.